-Herbison is Executive Director of the Nashville Songwriters Association International (NSAI), the world's largest not-for-profit songwriters trade organization dedicated to the songwriting profession.
-Established in 1967, the organization’s membership of nearly 5,000 spans the United States and may other countries.
-With 140 chapters, NSA is dedicated to protecting songwriter’s rights and serves aspiring and professional songwriters in all genres of music.
+Herbison is Executive Director of the Nashville Songwriters Association International (NSAI), the world's largest not-for-profit songwriters trade organization and advocacy group dedicated to the songwriting profession.
+Established in 1967, NSAI’s membership of nearly 5,000 spans the United States and many other countries.
+With more than 100 chapters, the association serves aspiring and professional songwriters in all genres of music.
 They also own The Bluebird Cafe in Nashville, Tennessee.

 Under Herbison's leadership NSAI gained prominence in the national legislative arena.